IWI-Dataset/IWI-Dataset/README.md

 # IWI-Dataset

-The **Inland Waterway Infrastructure (IWI) Dataset** is publicly available here.
-All data and annotations will be released soon.
+The **Inland Waterway Infrastructure (IWI) Dataset** # IWI-Dataset will be publicly released on this repository soon..

 ---

-## Overview
-This dataset is constructed for target recognition tasks in inland waterway scenarios, covering five typical categories of waterway infrastructure under various environmental conditions.